 A higher-order aberration is a distortion acquired by a wavefront of light when it passes through an eye with irregularities of its refractive components (tear film, cornea, aqueous humor, crystalline lens and vitreous humor).

 Abnormal curvature of the cornea and crystalline lens may contribute to the distortion acquired by a wavefront of light.
 Serious higher-order aberrations also can occur from scarring of the cornea from eye surgery, trauma or disease.

 Cataracts clouding the eye's natural lens also can cause higher-order aberrations.
 Aberrations also may result when dry eye diminishes your eye's tear film, which helps bend or refract light rays to achieve focus.

 Common Wavefront Shapes (Aberrations)

 How Are Higher-Order Aberrations Diagnosed?

-Because no eye is perfect (emmetropic), a wavefront passing through an eye acquires certain three-dimensional, distorted shapes.
-So far, more than 60 different shapes, or aberrations, have been identified.
+Because no eye is optically perfect, a uniform wavefront of light rays passing through an eye acquires certain three-dimensional, distorted shapes.
+So far, more than 60 different wavefront shapes, or aberrations, have been identified.

-Two categories of aberrations commonly are used to describe vision errors, including:
+Two categories of aberrations commonly are used to describe refractive errors of the eye:

 The impact of higher-order aberrations on vision quality depends on various factors, including the underlying cause of the aberration.